Enam Ahmed Chowdhury: Career

 Chowdhury was elected president of Commonwealth Society of Bangladesh in 2010.
 He was elected to the advisory council of the chairperson of the Bangladesh Nationalist Party.
 He called for foreign treaties to be ratified in parliament at an event at the Jatiya Press Club organized by Shujan.
 He was the managing director of Dahmashi Tours and Travels, local partner of Air Asia.
 He spoke in favor of a caretaker government system for holding elections at an event of Sushasaner Jonno Nagorik along with other members of the civil society of Bangladesh such as Ajoy Roy, Asif Nazrul, A. S. M. Shahjahan, Badiul Alam Mazumder, Emaz Uddin Ahmed, Kazi Ebadul Haque, Moniruzzaman Mia, Muzaffer Ahmad, Subhash Singha Roy, and Syed Abul Maqsood.

-Chowdhury met with Marcia Bernicat, the United States ambassador to Bangladesh, along with a delegation of Bangladesh Nationalist Party in May 2016 along with Abdul Moeen Khan.
+Chowdhury met with Marcia Bernicat, the United States ambassador to Bangladesh, along with a delegation of Bangladesh Nationalist Party in May 2016 along with Abdul Moyeen Khan.

 In 2018, Chowdhury joined the Awami League and presented flowers to Prime Minister Sheikh Hasina at the Ganabhaban.
 He resigned from the post of vice-chairman of the Bangladesh Nationalist Party and advisor to former Prime Minister Khaleda Zia.
 He had sought the nomination of Bangladesh Nationalist Party from Sylhet-1 for the 11th Jatiya Sangsad election but the party had chosen to nominate Khandaker Abdul Muktadir, advisor to Khaleda Zia.
 He was appointed advisor to the Awami League.
 Sheikh Hasina would later claim Chowdhury and Morshed Khan were denied the nomination by Bangladesh Nationalist Party for not providing kickbacks to Tarique Rahman.

 In December 2020, Chowdhury was elected chairman of the board of trustees of Impact Foundation Bangladesh.
 In October 2023, he met a United States Pre-Election Assessment Team along with Muhammad Faruk Khan, Shammi Ahmed, and others.

 Personal life and death

-Chowdhury's parents were Ghyasuddin Ahmed Chowdhury and Rafiqunnesa Khatun Chowdhury.
 Chowdhury's brothers were Faruq Ahmed Choudhury, Iftekhar Ahmed Chowdhury and Masum Ahmed Chowdhury.
 He had two sisters, Nasim Hai who was married to the late Syed Abdul Hai and Nina Ahmed who is married to Fakhruddin Ahmed.
 His cousins are Shamsher Mobin Chowdhury and Hasan Mashhud Chowdhury.

+Chowdhury had a son, Nadeem Chowdhury, and a daughter.

 Chowdhury died from a cardiac arrest on 3 February 2025, at the age of 87.